Active Localization of Close-range Adversarial Acoustic Sources for Underwater Data Center Surveillance: Experimental Evaluation

 \subsection{Gazebo Physics Simulation}

-We further demonstrate the strength of the proposed LC-MAP scheme in a ROS-Gazebo~\cite{koenig2004design} physics-based simulation environment.
-The underwater world is adapted from the UUV Simulator~\cite{manhaes2016uuv}, which offers a $60$\,m deep open-water environment.
-The setup includes a custom data center pod placed on the seabed and digital replicas of two custom-built AUVs: NemeSys~\cite{abdullah2025nemesys} and CavePI~\cite{gupta2025demonstrating}.
-While Gazebo natively supports hydrodynamics and sensor physics, it lacks built-in components for acoustic propagation and hydrophone sensing.
+We further demonstrate our framework in a ROS-Gazebo~\cite{koenig2004design} physics-based simulation environment.
+The underwater world is adapted from the UUV Simulator~\cite{manhaes2016uuv}.
+We place a custom data center pod at $60$\,m depth and integrate digital replicas of two custom-built AUVs: NemeSys~\cite{abdullah2025nemesys} and CavePI~\cite{gupta2025demonstrating}.
+While Gazebo natively supports hydrodynamics and sensor physics \rebuttal{($1$\,ms update step)}, it lacks built-in components for acoustic propagation and hydrophone sensing.
 Therefore, we develop custom sensor plugins to simulate an omnidirectional acoustic source and two hydrophone receivers.
-The acoustic channel is modeled with an inverse-distance attenuation profile, and the received signal includes additive white Gaussian noise to emulate realistic channel conditions.
-The fixed hydrophone is mounted atop the pod, and the mobile hydrophone is attached beneath the NemeSys AUV to mimic the heterogeneous receiver configuration.
+The acoustic channel is modeled with an inverse-distance attenuation profile; \rebuttal{the received signal includes additive white Gaussian noise and first-order reflections from the bed and water surface}.
+The fixed hydrophone is mounted atop the pod, and the mobile hydrophone is attached beneath the NemeSys AUV.
 The CavePI AUV carries the acoustic source, acting as the adversarial agent.
-Once the internal detection module is triggered, the NemeSys AUV initiates a surveillance maneuver, recording synchronized TDOA and FDOA data while navigating around the pod.
-The whole framework is wrapped in ROS to synchronize the AUV's pose, two-channel hydrophone recordings, TDOA/FDOA calculation, and state update.
+Once the internal detection module is triggered, the NemeSys AUV initiates a surveillance maneuver, recording TDOA and FDOA measurements while navigating around the pod.
+The whole framework is wrapped in ROS to synchronize the AUV's pose, two-channel hydrophone recordings, TDOA-FDOA calculation, and state update at \rebuttal{$5$\,Hz rate}.

-Fig.~\ref{fig:gazebo_result} shows two representative runs conducted in the Gazebo simulator.
-The surveillance AUV executes a 3D path around the UDC pod, which ensures geometric observability in all three dimensions.
-The corresponding localization errors for both static and mobile source scenarios indicate that the proposed LC-MAP initializer rapidly locks onto the true source position within the first $5$-$10$ seconds and maintains sub-meter tracking accuracy throughout the simulation.
+Fig.~\ref{fig:gazebo_result}\,a shows two experiments conducted in the Gazebo simulator for the single pod scenario.
+The surveillance robot executes a 3D trajectory around the pod, which enhances geometric observability in all three dimensions.
+The corresponding localization errors for both static and mobile source scenarios indicate that LC-MAP rapidly locks onto the true source position within the first $5$-$10$ seconds and maintains sub-meter tracking accuracy throughout the simulation.

+\rebuttal{Fig.~\ref{fig:gazebo_result}\,b extends the evaluation to a multi-pod scenario.
+The surveillance robot initially follows a routine patrol path around the facility and, once an acoustic attack is detected, redirects toward the affected pod.
+After reaching near the hydrophone of the ``under-attack'' pod, the robot executes a spiral maneuver to collect geometrically diverse TDOA-FDOA measurements.
+The resulting trajectory and error curve show that the proposed pipeline remains stable in the larger facility-scale setup, achieving an RMSE of $1.65$\,m.}